-Bullies can use their bodies (physical), mouths (verbal), electronics (cyber) and relationships (social) to harm others
+Bullies can use their bodies (physical), mouths (verbal), electronics (cyber) and relationships (social) to harm others.
+All bullying incidents are logged and reported to SLT.

 The adult dealing with the issues meets with the pupil first and takes account of his or her distress and upset to a group of peers including the bullying pupil(s), any colluders and bystanders.
 The steps outlined below are followed and each pupil suggests a way in which they will change their behaviour in the future.